-To deliver an effective personalized experience, marketers need a deeper identification of customers; patterns, which are possible by unlocking artificial intelligence and machine learning that amplifies the impact of data and content.
+To deliver a practical personalized experience, marketers need a more profound identification of customers, and patterns, which is possible by unlocking artificial intelligence and machine learning that amplifies the impact of data and content.

-By investing in predictive analysis, you can determine customers’ key drivers and proactively address their issues (in real-time) and enhance their experience at every touchpoint.
+By investing in predictive analysis, you can determine customers’ key drivers, proactively address their issues (in real-time), and enhance their experience at every touchpoint.

 How Epson uses CXM to Deliver an Enhanced Customer Experience

-Real-time dashboards are not the only way that Epson is raising visibility into issues.
-With predictive modelling integrated into the dashboard, powered by Adobe Sensei, they are finding ways to uncover unexpected website behaviors based on customer actions, errors, and conversion.
+Real-time dashboards are one of many ways Epson raises visibility into issues.
+With predictive modeling integrated into the dashboard, powered by Adobe Sensei, they are finding ways to uncover unexpected website behaviors based on customer actions, errors, and conversion.

 What are the three levels of digital customer experience?The following are three levels of digital customer experience: